Dynamical Decoupling in Optical Fibers: Preserving Polarization Qubits from Birefringent Dephasing: Quantum key distribution in birefringent fibers

-In the BB84 protocol, it is crucial to preserve the input polarized signals against decoherence effects during propagation through the noisy communication channel between Alice and Bob.
+In the BB84 protocol, it is crucial to preserve the input polarized signals against decoherence effects during propagation through the noisy communication channel.
 Polarization-maintaining (PM) fibers can be used to preserve two orthogonal states of single photon polarization qubit, e.g. photon states with vertical and horizontal polarizations~\cite{VanWiggeren,Rashleigh}.
-However, Alice needs to randomly choose the input polarized light signals either from the horizontal-vertical basis or the diagonal basis.
+However, the sender needs to randomly choose the input polarized light signals from either the horizontal-vertical basis or the diagonal basis.
 Therefore, it is necessary to preserve all of these states against unpredictable changes in the polarization state due to dephasing in the fiber~\cite{Shor}.

-In ordinary single mode fibers, the polarization state of input light changes very rapidly even for a small distance due to the random fluctuations in the uncontrollable factors like mechanical stress (internal or external)~\cite{Ulrich}, temperature, etc. These effects cause the birefringence $\triangle n=|n_{e}-n_{o}|$ (e and o stand for the extraordinary and the ordinary rays) to change randomly along the fiber.
-In the following, we propose the application of dynamical decoupling to combat the random dephasing in such birefringent fiber.

-Let us first consider how the waveplates implementing $\pi$-pulses inside the fibers affect the propagation of the qubit in the most general case of a multi-pulse sequence.
-In order to suppress a pure dephasing $(T_{1}\gg T_{2})$, we apply a pulse sequence consisting of $N$ instantaneous $\pi$-pulses at the points $x_{1},x_{2},..,x_{N}$ inside the fiber of length $L$.
-The $\pi$-pulses cause the qubit state to rotate about the $x$ axis.
-Since this $\pi$ rotation about the $x$ axis is given by $\exp(-\textit{i}\frac{\pi}{2}\hat{\sigma}_{x})=-\textit{i}\hat{\sigma}_{x}$, the propagation of the input qubit state after the application of the pulse sequence can be written as

-apart from some constant multiplicative factors in the exponentials.
-Here $\mathcal{S}$ is the spatial analogue of the time-ordering operator.